raspberrypilearning/flip-treat-webcards/en/quiz1/question_2.md

   --- feedback ---

   Not quite.
-You use a transparent effect when you want to be able to see through an HTML element.
+You use a transparent effect when you want to be able to see through a HTML element.

   --- /feedback ---